neneluo/llm-tool-use/README.md

 ### Data generation & filtering

-To generate training data for Supervised Fine-tuning or Preference Fine-tuning, below is an example on dataset `TriviaQA`:
+To generate training data for Supervised Fine-Tuning or Preference Fine-Tuning, below is an example of dataset `TriviaQA`:

-1. Data generation: specify dataset name, model name, and subset in `prompt.sh`, conduct model inference on the training set of `TriviaQA`, and then save the ouput json file to `results/triviaqa-subset-train.jsonl`;
+1. Data generation: specify dataset name, model name, and subset in `prompt.sh`, conduct model inference on the training set of `TriviaQA`, and then save the output JSON file to `results/triviaqa-subset-train.jsonl`;
 ```
 sh prompt.sh
 ```
-2. Data filtering: filter out "correct" tool-using traces with specifed metric
+2. Data filtering: filter out "correct" tool-using traces with specified metric

 ```
 python toolusellm/prepare_data.py \